Laminad/passhashgen/README.md

 If you have a request, find a bug, or would like to help with this endevor, submit an issue or pull request on https://github.com/Laminad/passhashgen

 ### Known Issues
-Fix log file pathing so that logs can write outside of install directory (I believe this is fixed.
-Validated on Windows)
+Fix log file pathing so that logs can write outside of install directory (Getting file permission errors writing to /var/log on Linux)

 # Dislcaimer
 Please do not use this for production password hashing implementations.
 It has not been validated or designed for that use case.